raspberrypilearning/from-me-to-you/en/step_3.md

 Looking at projects that other people have made is a good way to get started.

-Explore some of the many [digital cards](https://scratch.mit.edu/search/projects?q=digital%20card) and [interactive cards](https://scratch.mit.edu/search/projects?q=interactive%20card) Scratch projects created by others.
+Explore some of the many [digital cards](https://scratch.mit.edu/search/projects?q=digital%20card) and [interactive cards](https://scratch.mit.edu/search/projects?q=interactive%20card) created by others in Scratch.

 --- task ---
 **PABLE DO WE WANT  TO ADD A STUDIO OF EXAMPLES.
 MY FEELING IS THIS  IS WHERE THEY EXPLORE OTHER PROJECTS.
 IF THEEY DON'T UNDERSTAND THE SKILLS USED THEN THEY MAY WELL NOT USE THE PROJECT.**